 - The tightness is best at the level of the elbows to allow for full lung expansion.

-- The arms are to be secure with the hands slightly behind the hip to ensure ideal breathing posture.
+- The arms are to be secure, with the hands slightly behind the hip to ensure an ideal breathing posture.
 Try it now for yourself!
-Place your hands slightly behind your hips and take a deep breath –– your chest is perfectly positioned to be free to breathe and those hands will remain securely behind the hip, stable and surprisingly comfortable.
+Place your hands slightly behind your hips and take a deep breath –– your chest is perfectly positioned to be free to breathe, and those hands will remain securely behind the hip, stable and surprisingly comfortable.